Learning Physics at Future $e^-e^+$ Colliders with Machine: Summary and Discussion

 \section{Summary and Discussion}

 The $e^-e^+$ colliders, because of their clean QCD environment and absence of pileups, play a leading role in advancing the precision frontier in particle physics.
 One such machine of next generation is expected to push the precisions of measuring Higgs and electroweak physics up to an unprecedented level.
-Yet, due to the dominance of the hadronic events in data, many of their baseline precisions presented in documents involve analyzing the kinematics of jets and hence are limited by the information deformation and loss in jet clustering.
+Yet, due to the dominance of the hadronic events in data, many of the baseline precisions presented in documents are based on jet-level analysis and hence are limited by the information deformation and loss in jet clustering.
 We showed that this difficulty can be well-addressed by synergizing the event-level information into the DNN-based data analysis.
 In relation to this, we introduced a CMB-like observable scheme, where the event-level kinematics is encoded as the FW moments at leading order and multi-spectra at higher orders.
-Then we developed a series of jet-level (w/ and w/o the FW moments) and event-level binary classifiers, and analyzed their sensitivity performance comparatively with two-jet and four-jet events.
+Then we developed a series of jet-level (w/ and w/o the FW moments) and event-level binary classifiers, and analyzed their sensitivity performance comparatively with the two-jet and four-jet events.
 The general conclusion is: the event-level classifiers perform better compared to the jet-level ones; but, incorporating the FW moments into the jet-level classifiers can significantly reduce the performance gap between them.
 As an application of such classifiers, we analyzed the precision of measuring the SM $\Gamma_h$ at $e^-e^+$ colliders with the data of 5ab$^{-1}@$240GeV.
-The precisions obtained turned out to be significantly better than the baseline ones.
+The precisions obtained are significantly better than the baseline ones.